pubnub/chat-engine/guide/concepts/chats/globalChat.md

-ChatEngine.global is a global {@link Chat} room that all instances of {@link ChatEngine} connect to by default.
+{@link ChatEngine.global} is a global {@link Chat} room that all instances of {@link ChatEngine} connect to by default.
 It is a convenience property that provides some handy utility.

 It makes it easy to send a message to all connected clients: